MrPowers/mrpowers-benchmarks/README.md

 # MrPowers Benchmarks

-This repo performs benchmarking analysis on common datasets with popular query engines.
+This repo performs benchmarking analysis on common datasets with popular query engines like pandas, Polars, DataFusion, and Dask.

-It draws inspiration from the [h20 benchmarks](https://github.com/h2oai/db-benchmark) but includes different types of queries and uses modern file formats.
+It draws inspiration from the [h2o benchmarks](https://github.com/h2oai/db-benchmark) but also includes different types of queries and uses some different execution methodologies (e.g. modern file formats).

-The h20 benchmarks have been a great contribution to the data community, but they're limited, see the Limitations of h2o benchmarks section.
+The h2o benchmarks have been a great contribution to the data community, but they've made some decisions that aren't as relevant for modern workflows, see [this section](https://github.com/MrPowers/mrpowers-benchmarks#h2o-benchmark-methodology) for more details.

-Most readers of this repo will be most interested in the benchmarking results.
-They're not interested in actually reproducing the benchmarking results themselves.
-This repo makes it easy for readers that are interested in reproducing the results, for those that are so inclined.
+Most readers of this repo are interested in the benchmarking results and don't actually want to reproduce the benchmarking results themselves.
+In any case, this repo makes it easy for readers to reproducing the results themselves.
+This is particularily useful if you'd like to run the benchmarks on a specific set of hardware.

 This repo provides clear instructions on how to generate the datasets and descriptions of the results, so you can easily gain intuition about the actual benchmarks that are run.